ManjuVasanth/ManjuVasanth/README.md

 ### 📈 Key Achievements

+- **Wells Fargo Virtual Internship ** – Financial Portfolio Management System: Designed and developed a robust system to streamline financial portfolio management, gathering and analyzing business requirements to ensure seamless functionality.
+Engineered and structured an Entity Relationship Diagram (ERD) to optimize data modeling, integrating it within IntelliJ IDEA for enhanced maintainability and scalability.
+Collaborated with senior engineers and design teams to create tailored software solutions, deployed the final project to GitHub for version control and team collaboration, and built a Java-based application aligned with the ERD structure, ensuring efficient data handling and system performance.
 - **Custom GenAI Test Case Architect**: **Designed and implemented** a powerful GenAI test case generator, leveraging OpenAI to **increase test accuracy by 80%** and **cut testing time by half**.
 This tool supports complex scenarios, streamlining test creation and improving overall efficiency.

 - **Automated E-commerce Website Testing**: **Developed** a hybrid automation framework using Selenium WebDriver and Java. **Integrated** continuous testing into CI pipelines using Jenkins, resulting in **greater test coverage** and **reduced testing times**.